bishalthapa-x/bishalthapax.github.io/about.md

 <br />
 I was born in Nepal, grew up in a small and beautiful town Damauli.
 I started my developer journey early in school by building websites for small organization in my home town.
-After my school, I got opportunity to learn more about software development with
+After my school, I got opportunity to learn more of software development with
-software engineer [Vikram Thapa](https://www.linkedin.com/in/vikram-thapa-87677a191/).
+software engineer [Vikram Thapa](https://www.linkedin.com/in/vikram-thapa-87677a191/) individually.
 I am very grateful 🙏 for [Vikram Thapa](https://www.linkedin.com/in/vikram-thapa-87677a191/) teaching and guidance.
 Later, I moved to Kathmandu (capital of Nepal) for my further study where I got my first dream job in the company Softhover.
 Now yu can read more about my work expereince below 😉.
 <br /><br /><br />